 Terrible Terrible have only been together since early 2014, but their willingness to toss yearning emo guitar swirls up against boardwalk-ready funk bounce is proof they possess the bravery of a much more seasoned group.

-The genre hopping progressive EP jumps from soulful doo-wop vocals layered over chunky synthesizer to smooth prog funk to slick indie rock, all in the same track.
-Songs like “Call Him Soon” jump from head nodding bass grooves to a heart-on-sleeve breakdown so fast it feels like a chilly wave crashing on the hot shore.
+The genre-hopping EP jumps from soulful doo-wop vocals layered over chunky synthesizer to smooth prog funk to slick indie rock, all in the same track.
+Songs like “Call Him Soon” jump from head-nodding bass grooves to a heart-on-sleeve breakdown so fast it feels like a chilly wave crashing on the hot shore.
 Their first year as a band got even better when the quartet were offered the chance to perform at CMJ in October 2014.

 Screamo supergroup United Nations knows how to bring the carnage.
 They were formed by Thursday’s Geoff Rickly in the wake of a rough year including a hospital stay and a robbing at gunpoint.
 Many members of their rotating cast, including Daryl Palumbo of Glassjaw and Ben Koller of Converge, have had to work on the project in semi-secrecy due to other contracts, but that hasn’t gotten in the way of the intensity of their output.